DCC-Lab/PyHardwareLibrary/README-USB.md

 So for a hardware programmer who wants to use a device, the procedure will typically be like this:

 1. Find the information specific about the device you want to use, so you can find it on the bus (idProduct, idVendor, etc...).
-2. Get the **USB device**, configure it, typically with its only **USB configuration**.
+2. Get the **USB Device Descriptor**, configure it, typically with its only **USB Configuration**.
-3. Pick a **USB interface** (in scientific equipment, there is often only one).
+3. Pick a **USB Interface** (in scientific equipment, there is also often only one).
-4. With the USB interface and PyUSB, you can then use endpoints to send or read commands.
+4. With the USB interface and PyUSB, you can then use **USB Endpoints** to send (OUT) or read (IN) commands.
    1. To do so, you will need to know the details from the manufacturer.
 Typically, they will tell you : "Send your commands to Endpoint 1" and "Read your replies from endpoint 2".
 For instance, Ocean Insight makes spectrometers and the [manual](https://github.com/DCC-Lab/PyHardwareLibrary/blob/master/hardwarelibrary/manuals/USB2000-OEM-Data-Sheet.pdf) is very clear: on page 11, it says that there are two endpoint groups (IN and OUT) number 2 and 7.
 Each command described in the following pages tells you where to send your command and where to read the replies from.
 That is a good manual from a good company that likes its users.
    2. Some companies will not provide you with the endpoints information and will just provide a list of commands for their device (assuming you will talk through the regular serial interface).
 You can experiment with endpoints relatively easily to figure out which is which for simple devices.
 For instance, a powermeter will typically have only one IN and one OUT endpoint, so it is easy to figure out what to do.

 ## Communicating with USB devices

 I have not said a single word about *actually* communicating with devices.
 On your computer, drivers provided by Microsoft, Apple and others will go through a process to determine who controls a device when it is connected.
-Your first project may be to try to read the keystrokes from your keyboard or the mouse position from your optical mouse, but that will not work:  when you connect your device, the operating system has a list of "generic drivers" that will take ownership of known devices, like mouse, keyboards, printers, etc: that is the whole point of Plug-And-Play devices.
+Your first project may be to try to read the keystrokes from your keyboard or the mouse position from your optical mouse, but that will not work:  when you connect your device, the operating system has a list of "generic drivers" that will take ownership of known devices, like a mouse, keyboard, printer, etc: that is the whole point of Plug-And-Play devices.
 The system reads the USBDescriptors, and other details and may be able to **match** a driver to your device.
-If it does so, it will **claim** the interface.
+If it does so, it will **claim** the exclusive use of the interface.
 Hence, if you try to communicate with a device through an interface that was already claimed by the operating system, then you will get an error:

 ```
 usb.core.USBError: [Errno 13] Access denied (insufficient permissions)
 ```

 This of course is completely expected: two programs cannot send commands at the same time to a device through the same channels, the device would have no way of knowing what to do.
 Therefore, we will only be able to communicate with devices that the operating system has not **matched**.
 Many problems on Windows originate from this: an incorrect driver is installed and claims the device (erroneously).
 You then have to remove the driver from the registry to avoid having a match that prevents the right driver from controlling the device.

+You will find many articles on the web, especially in Linux dicussions, to unload a driver to be able to claim an interface.
+On the Mac, this is done with `kextunload` but I do not recommend it one bit and I really don't see a situation where this would be necessary.

 However, with scientific equipment that is usually defined as a *vendor-specific device* with a *vendor-specific protocol*, the system will rarely match and we will be able to have access to the USB interface and communicate with the device through the various endpoints.